 We are a community-based charitable organisation working with local partners and the wider community in the remote, rural area of Upper Swaledale in the Yorkshire Dales.

-We are funded through our own activities and via partnerships with other charities, local authorities and the Yorkshire Dales National Park Authority.
+We are funded through our own activities, donations and via partnerships with other charities, local authorities and the Yorkshire Dales National Park Authority.

 What we do

 > Explain our unique heritage, landscape and environment through exhibitions, events and guided walks

 > Conserve and improve the local built environment

 > Provide facilities for the community and visitors